-HackerRank for Work allows you to evaluate Front-end, Back-end, and Full-stack developers through Role-based assessments.
-The platform currently supports questions for Angular, React.JS, Node.js, Django, Ruby on Rails and Java.
+HackerRank Projects allows you to evaluate Front-end, Back-end, and Full-stack developers through project-based assessments.
+The platform currently supports questions for Jupyter, Angular, React.JS, Node.js, Django, Ruby on Rails and Java.
 While the previous environment supported tests for screening candidates on their core computer science skills, this environment enables you to evaluate candidates on project-based real-world problems.
 When hiring experienced candidates, companies often want to test their knowledge on frameworks and skills in building real applications.
-These skills can now be assessed through our role-based tests.
+These skills can now be assessed through our project-based tests.

 Popular Frameworks: Angular JS, React, Nodejs, Ruby on Rails, Bootstrap